 Back in 2013, I photographed a daylily flower in my yard because I wanted to show it to a flower lover in a nursing home.
 I did not want to be at all arty.
 I just wanted her to see the flower clearly and completely, w/o puzzling about what I had photographed or about the technologies that let me show her a long-gone flower on my laptop computer.
 I wanted the wizardry to be transparent and therefore invisible to the casual eye.

 The clear view (thru the photo to see the daylily) is emblematic of the spirit of readabilism.
 While it is OK if the reader pauses briefly a few times to admire how well an idea has been conveyed, the reader should never need a shovel to unearth ideas buried by obscure writing.

 In music, any mishmash with a beat or a scale has an at least slightly repetitive structure.
 The sounds emanating from a beer garden or a rap concert are extremely repetitive.
 The good stuff is in between.
 While the musical lines in a piece by Glass have subtle variations, they are often too simple and repetitive to be interesting by themselves.
 Happily, they are not by themselves.
 Something special emerges when they are superimposed.

+Descriptive short phrases can become oversimplified facades that obscure realities too complex to be described well (not just named) by the phrases.
 Neither Glass nor I can think of a good short descriptive phrase for his style, but I can offer a decent visual analogy that can be expressed concisely in a haiku.
 I should be doing my chores rather than responding to

 But how could I resist a chance to put a link inside a haiku and pun on both the composer’s name and the title of one of my favorites among the works by him that I have heard?